-No matter the size of the building, creative lobby interior design can make a great first impression, providing a welcoming and comforting entry for tenants, owners, and guests as they take the stairs or wait for the elevator.
+No matter the size of the building, creative lobby interior design can make a great first impression, providing a welcoming and comforting entry for residents, owners, and guests as they take the stairs or wait for the elevator.

 These five features of interior lobby design can make a world of difference:

-Good lighting inside the apartment lobby and directly outside the building will make anyone entering or leaving feel much safer.
-It’s also a plus to have a system that stays lighted all the time, which has become much more affordable as the cost of energy-efficient LED lighting has fallen dramatically.
+Good lighting inside the apartment lobby and directly outside the building will make anyone who’s entering or leaving feel much safer.
+It’s also a plus to have a system that stays lit all the time, which has become much more affordable as the cost of energy-efficient LED lighting has fallen dramatically.

-#2: Floors & mats to prevent slipping and falling
+#2: Floors & Mats to Prevent Slipping

 7 Habits of Highly Successful Property Managers Guide